 Council maintained walkways, mountain-biking and fitness trails.
 Also other popular walking tracks and cycling trails.

-The park was developed in 2001 after Council purchased the land in 1992.
+The reserve was developed in 2001 after Council purchased the land in 1992.
 The reserve was then planted in exotic trees which are now well established.
-The mountain bike trails were developed in 2003 by a group of volunteers.
-There's 7 kilometres of trails.
+The mountain bike trails were developed in 2003 by a group of volunteers, there's 7 kilometres of trails.

 Cyclists ride at your own risk, please wear suitable protection.